salimoneus/VSWorkingSetPkg/README.md

-    Add a context menu item to any file in the Solution Explorer window Invoke an operation in the extension for the selected file (.cpp currently) Handle various Visual Studio events (opening/closing solutions and documents, etc) Open a file in the editor and autoscroll to the last active line (sorta working) Load/Save serialized XML user data to/from Roaming profile folder
+    Add a context menu item to any file in the Solution Explorer window Invoke an operation in the extension for the selected file (.cpp currently) Handle various Visual Studio events (opening/closing solutions and documents, etc) Open a file in the editor and autoscroll to the last active line (mostly working) Load/Save serialized XML user data to/from Roaming profile folder